Laguna West-Lakeside, Elk Grove, California: Development

-Other local establishments include: Huckleberry's Breakfast & Lunch, Oz Korean, Pete's Restaurant & Brewhouse, Washoku Japanese Cuisine, Rescate's Cafe, and chain establishments (e.g., Starbucks, etc.).

-Parks and Recreation
+Parks and recreation

-The community includes a network of parks and recreational facilities:
+The community includes a network of parks and public recreational facilities:

 Town Square Park: A central park with a concert amphitheater, soccer fields, and playgrounds.
 Community events include a summer concert series, Fourth of July celebrations, farmers markets, and holiday tree lighting ceremonies.

 Bartholomew Park: A lakeside park featuring a rose garden and woodland-themed playground.

-The Alley (3443 Laguna Blvd #150, Elk Grove, CA 95758): A family entertainment center offering bowling lanes, arcade games, an indoor playground, a full-service restaurant, and a beer garden.

-In-Shape Family Fitness (3443 Laguna Blvd): A facility providing swimming pools, rock climbing walls, fitness classes, spa facilities, and childcare services.

 Transportation

 Laguna West is set to benefit from several transportation projects:

 Valley Rail Project: The ACE Train, currently under construction, will offer express service from the Laguna Boulevard and Babson Drive station to Sacramento (in 10–15 minutes) and to Silicon Valley, with service expected to begin in Q4 2025/Q1 2026.

 Capital SouthEast Connector Expressway: A project valued at approximately $600 million intended to improve connectivity to Interstate 5 and facilitate regional travel.

 Education

 Laguna West is served by Joseph Sims, Stonelake, and Elliot Ranch Elementary Schools, which have been rated 10/10 by GreatSchools and offer Gifted and Talented Education (GATE) programs.
 In addition, the community is in proximity to UC Davis Aggie Square, scheduled to open in 2026, which will provide access to programs in agriculture, veterinary medicine, and related fields.